 Oct.
 2002 to Sept.
 2010, Oberassistent (senior assistant professor) and Hochschuldozent (associate professor), Semitic Philology and Islamic Studies at Jena University.

 Oct.
 2001 to Sept.
 2002, April to Sept.
 2003, visiting full professor at the Orientinstitut, Leipzig University.

 Oct.
 2000 to Sept.
-2001, Wissenschaftlicher Mitarbeiter (research assistant) at Jena University.
+2001, Wissenschaftlicher Mitarbeiter (research associate) at Jena University.